Battleground North Carolina sees strong early voting, despite obstacles created by Helene

 “Not having it?
 That never crossed my mind,” Hemmingway said.

-In adjoining Henderson County, the voting congestion was even worse.
-Officials closed lanes on a major highway to help move election traffic, and golf carts ferried voters from an auto parts store parking lot to the county's lone voting site.
+In adjoining Henderson County, officials closed lanes on a major highway to help move election traffic, and golf carts ferried voters from an auto parts store parking lot to the county's lone voting site.

 There, voter Michael Dirks said he found himself looking forward to voting after Helene, figuring it would be an important milestone in “getting back to normal, whatever that might turn out to be.”